ApprenticeAI/frapy/docs/topics/items.rst

 sources, typically, web pages. :ref:`Spiders <topics-spiders>` may return the extracted data as `items`, Python objects that define key-value pairs.

-Scrapy supports :ref:`multiple types of items <item-types>`.
+Frapy supports :ref:`multiple types of items <item-types>`.
 When you create an item, you may use whichever type of item you want.
 When you write code that receives an item, your code should :ref:`work for any item type
 <supporting-item-types>`.